Zoë Corwin

 Research

-Corwin is co-editor of Diversifying Digital Learning: Online Literacy and Educational Opportunity and Postsecondary Play: The Role of Games and Social Media in Higher Education, both published by Johns Hopkins University Press, and Preparing for College: Nine Elements of Effective Outreach with SUNY Press.
-In addition to academic articles, she has published several monographs designed for practitioners outlining effective college preparation strategies.
+Corwin is co-editor of Diversifying Digital Learning: Online Literacy and Educational Opportunity and Postsecondary Play: The Role of Games and Social Media in Higher Education (Johns Hopkins Press) and Preparing for College: Nine Elements of Effective Outreach (SUNY Press).
+In addition to academic articles, she has published numerous monographs, briefs, videos, games and learning activities for practitioners and community members.

 Certifications